bazbremner/scalesummit-2016-notes/README.md

 If you spot any mistakes or you also took some notes you'd like me to link to, please open a PR!

+# From other attendees

+Thanks to everyone else that took notes and published them!

 James Abley has his notes at https://gist.github.com/jabley/b37f8477d40962bde703

 Richard Dallaway's notes are at